-Critics question if the benefit is ‘clinically relevant’ or simply a placebo effect.
+Critics question if the benefit is simply a placebo effect.

-The ancient medical practice of inserting fine needles into carefully selected points on the skin has gained acceptance by many physicians in the United States, yet the research on acupuncture’s pain-fighting benefits is murky.
+Acupuncture has gained acceptance by many physicians in the United States, yet the research on its pain-fighting benefits is murky.
 Some studies suggest that it confers superior relief when compared to common treatments such as pain relievers, while other scientific trials have found that acupuncture offers little or no benefit.

-After analyzing data for nearly 18,000 patients.
-Vickers and his colleagues found that people in pain who had acupuncture felt significantly better than others who weren’t treated or who only received “usual care,” such as recommendations to take pain relievers or general advice about managing symptoms.
-Vickers’ team also found that real acupuncture is more effective than fake, or placebo, acupuncture – but only slightly so.
-Researchers often study the effectiveness of therapies by comparing them to fake treatments (such as sugar pills) in order to account for the placebo effect – the phenomenon in which a patient may report feeling better simply due to his or her expectations about receiving treatment.
-Vickers and his colleagues found that 50 percent of acupuncture patients said their pain improved by half or more, compared to 42.5 percent of patients receiving placebo acupuncture, which may be performed several ways, such as using special telescoping needles that don’t penetrate the skin or by randomly inserting real needles.
+Results showed that people in pain who had acupuncture felt significantly better than those who weren’t treated or who only received “usual care,” such as recommendations to take pain medications or general advice about managing symptoms.
+The researchers also found that real acupuncture is more effective than placebo, or sham acupuncture – but only slightly so; 50 percent of acupuncture patients said their pain improved by half or more, compared to 42.5 percent of patients receiving placebo treatments.
+These may be performed several ways, such as using special telescoping needles that don’t penetrate the skin or by randomly inserting real needles.

-Other doctors, including Dr. Avins, agree that acupuncture’s benefits may be due largely to the placebo effect – yet still feel it could be worth trying.
-Growing research suggests that placebos – whether fake needles or sugar pills – may prevent pain signals from reaching the brain and promote other biological changes that could relieve symptoms of OA and other conditions.
+Other doctors agree that acupuncture’s benefits may be due largely to the placebo effect – yet still feel it could be worth trying.
+Growing research suggests that placebos – whether fake needles or sugar pills – may prevent pain signals from reaching the brain and promote other biological changes that could relieve symptoms of osteoarthritis and other conditions.

 Intriguingly, recent studies suggest that some patients may respond well to placebos even if they know they’re receiving an inert treatment, notes Dr. Avins.